 Much love, y’all.

-Check out Real World today!
+Check out Commitment Ranch today!

-About BA Tortuga
+About BA Tortuga:

 Texan to the bone and an unrepentant Daddy’s Girl, BA Tortuga spends her days with her basset hounds and her beloved wife, texting her sisters, and eating Mexican food.
 When she’s not doing that, she’s writing.
 She spends her days off watching rodeo, knitting and surfing Pinterest in the name of research.
 BA’s personal saviors include her wife, Julia Talbot, her best friend, Sean Michael, and coffee.
 Lots of coffee.
 Really good coffee.